Sparse universal graphs for planarity: Introduction

 \begin{theorem} Fix a positive integer $t$ and let $\Q_t$ denote the family of all graphs of the form $H\boxtimes P$ where $H$ is a graph of treewidth $t$ and $P$ is a path, together with all their subgraphs.
 Then the family of $n$-vertex graphs in $\Q_t$ has a universal graph with $(1+o(1))n$ vertices and at most $t^2\cdot n\cdot 2^{O(\sqrt{\log n \cdot \log \log n})} $ edges. \end{theorem}

-It was recently proved by Dujmovi\'c, Joret, Micek, Morin, Ueckerdt and Wood \cite{dujmovic.joret.ea:planarJACM} that every planar graph is a subgraph of the strong product of a graph of treewidth at most 8 and a path.
+It was proved by Dujmovi\'c, Joret, Micek, Morin, Ueckerdt and Wood \cite{dujmovic.joret.ea:planarJACM} that every planar graph is a subgraph of the strong product of a graph of treewidth at most 8 and a path (see also the recent improvement by Ueckerdt, Wood, and Yi~\cite{UWY22}).

 \begin{theorem}[\cite{dujmovic.joret.ea:planarJACM}] The class of planar graphs is a subset of $\Q_8$. \end{theorem}